-To add the lettuce, use the #102 tip to pipe a few wavy lines on the tomato.
-Let the cookie dry completely.
+To add the lettuce, use the #102 tip to pipe a few wavy lines on the tomato and let the cookie dry completely.

-I love making hot dog cookies but, I don’t have a hot dog cookie cutter.
-I find some clip art I like on line and then hand cut the cookies.
-It would be much easier if I buy a cutter and I will one day but for now, I hand cut.
-If you would like more information on hand cutting cookie dough, you should read this post on How to Hand Cut Cookie Dough.
+I love making hot dog cookies, but I don’t have a hot dog cookie cutter.
+I find some clip art I like online and then hand cut the cookies.
+It would be much easier if I buy a cutter and I will one day, but for now, I will hand-cut them.
+If you would like more information on hand cutting cookie dough, you should read this post on How to Hand-Cut Cookie Dough.

-Outline and flood the bun of the hot dog.
-Let it dry for about an hour before you airbrush the edges.
+Outline and flood the bun of the hot dog and let it dry for about an hour before you airbrush the edges.

 Next, outline and flood the weenie with the weenie color.